Aerius01/MDPI/README.md

 export MDPI_GIT_BRANCH=<branch-name>
 ```

-You can set these environment variables by exporting them (as above) and then starting the Electron UI, or you can pass them together in the same command:
+You can set these environment variables in a bash terminal by exporting them (as above) and then starting the Electron UI, or you can pass them simulatneously in the start command:

 ```bash
 cd [...]/MDPI/electron
 MDPI_GIT_BRANCH=<branch-name> npm run start
 ```

-Note: By default, the first launch of the Electron UI will pull a backend Docker image from the GitHub Container Registry (MDPI_PULL_POLICY=always), as described above, which requires an internet connection and can take several minutes.
+**Note**: By default, the first launch of the Electron UI will pull a backend Docker image from the GitHub Container Registry (MDPI_PULL_POLICY=always), as described above, which requires an internet connection and can take several minutes.
 This is by far the easiest way!
-However, if there is no internet available on the first launch, either pre‑pull the image when online or build it locally from the files in this project:
+However, if there is no internet available on the first launch, either pre‑pull the image when online, or you can build it locally from the files in this project:

 ```bash
 # Build the local image once